DanyangLinda/weather-data/README.md

 Location,Position(latitude, longitude, elevation)
 ```

 ***Note: In the implemenation, I don't use "join" function to combine the two datasets directly cause that will result in shuffling more than 3 GB data.
-As world cities dataset (about 1 MB) is much smaller than earth image dataset (about 3 GB), I decided to broadcast the samll dataset to avoid shuffle.***
+As world cities dataset (about 1 MB) is much smaller than earth image dataset (about 3 GB), I decided to broadcast the samll dataset to do [map-side join](https://jaceklaskowski.gitbooks.io/mastering-spark-sql/spark-sql-joins-broadcast.html) to avoid shuffle.***

 ### Generate weather data
 Weather data is generated based on geography dataset from previouse process.
 Weather data consists of 5 parts: local date time, conditions (snow, sunny or rain), temperature, pressure and humidity.